 Please download the Grant Form by clicking on the link below.
 Fill out the form and send it back to us.
 We are currently offering up to $1000.00 grants.

 If you have any questions, please contact us at:email@example.com

 Ron Miller is a retired teacher having taught for 36 years at Dundee Central School.
 He is presently a real estate agent in his 21st year.
 As a cancer survivor the mission of the Hope Walk of Yates County is very dear to his heart.
 Raising funds to assist cancer patients and caregivers in Yates County reflects Ron’s motto of "working together we can make a difference".

-John was born and raised in Penn Yan New York.
-Like many residence in our community he has had a number of beloved family members affected by cancer including his Father-in-law and niece.
-With over 37 years of dedicated employment at the Tops supermarket John has built a unique and deep relationship with the residents and citizens of Yates County.
-John has been volunteering in the community since.
+John was born and raised in Penn Yan, NY.
+Like many residents in our community he has had a number of beloved family members affected by cancer including his father-in-law and niece.
+With over 37 years of dedicated employment at the Tops Supermarket John has built a unique and deep relationship with the residents and citizens of Yates County.
+John has been volunteering in the community since 2000.
 He became involved with the Hope Walk of Yates County because he saw a need.
-John used his talents as a DJ to provide entertainment for the event.
+John uses his talents as a DJ to provide entertainment for the event.